sylvainlapeyrade/academic-kickstart/content/en/project/digital_image_processing/index.md

 date = 2019-10-10T00:00:00

 # Project summary to display on homepage.
-summary = "Erasmus labs where I implemented solutions for digital image processing problems."
+summary = "Erasmus labs where I implemented popular image processing methods."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`